September 2018 inter-Korean summit: International reactions

-Chinese state media Xinhua greeted the decision of holding the next inter-Korea leaders' summit in Pyongyang.
+The overseas media gave different evaluations of the talks.
+Chinese state media Xinhua News Agency greeted the decision of holding the next inter-Korea leaders' summit in Pyongyang.
 Xinhua expressed that the U.S. has had a vital impact on the "Korean Peninsula issue" and requested on Washington to play a more dynamic role in regional matters.
 Xinhua also viewed negatively the United States' North Korea policy with "maximum pressure" although Pyongyang has made efforts to "shut down" the Punggye-ri primary nuclear test site, return the remains of the U.S. soldiers from the Korean War, and stimulate negotiations between North and South.
-On 19 September, Chinese Foreign Ministry spokesman Geng Shuang praised the meeting, stating that it produced positive effects easing military tensions, promoting peace talks and the progressing denuclearization process.
+CNN reported on the matter on its front page with the headline "The Age of No War Has Arrived".
+The Wall Street Journal headlined it "North Korea Allows Foreign Experts to Inspect Nuclear Weapons," and said it was Kim Jong Un's "bold strategy" that would break the deadlock with the United States and bring new hope.
+Scholar Andrei Lankov said in his column for NK News that the two countries "went in the right direction" in the talks.
+However, The Washington Post criticized the two leaders for not putting forward any concrete plans on denuclearization.
+The Associated Press also said it was a pity that the two countries did not mention a nuclear list and a phased timetable.